arcaulfield/Tablut-AI-Agent/README.md

 In order to compare strategies and determine the more effective one, two different AI agents were created.
 One uses Monte Carlo tree search, while the other uses minimax alpha beta pruning.
 Both agents were also compared with an agent that plays randomly, and an agent that uses a greedy strategy.

 ### Monte Carlo Tree Search
 The first AI agent uses Monte Carlo tree search with the UCT formula.
-Due to the move limit and the large amount potential moves, there is a very high probability that randomly playing agents will tie for this game.
+Due to Tablut's move limit per game and the large amount potential moves, there is a very high probability that randomly playing agents will tie.
 Therefore, this strategy is not very effective.
 Often, after running this algorithm, the win rate is very close to 0.5 for each potential move, making the agent select a move almost randomly.
 However, when the agent is able to win in one move, it selects this move.
 This agent could not beat the agent using a greedy strategy and it could only be the randomly playing agent sometimes.

 ### Minimax Alpha Beta Pruning
 This AI agent uses a minimax algorithm with alpha beta pruning, in order to determine its optimal move.
 To find the utility of a player at each node of the minimax game tree, an evaluation function is used.
 This determines how beneficial a board state is for the player.
 The evaluation function is a function of: